backstage/backstage/packages/core-components/api-report.md

   | 'description'
   | 'title';

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "CopyTextButton" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "CopyTextButton" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public